 Looking for LGBTQ+ resources to support your queer child?
 Here are some local organisations that can help.

-Happy Pride Month!
 Here at HoneyKids, we’re proud to celebrate diversity and inclusion in different ways, like by starting a conversation about race with our kids, or by curling up with a book that teaches them the importance of diversity.
 After all, Pride Month is a chance to celebrate all-inclusive love and a time for allies to support members of the LGBTQ+ community.
 If you’re a parent of a queer child and are trying to deeper understand your child, here are some LGBTQ+ resources in Singapore for parents to check out.

 If your child has recently come out to you, you may find it hard to understand what they’re going through and are looking for ways to help them.
 Chances are, they might not want to talk about this to you because they’re still figuring themselves out.
 Besides being loving and accepting in their coming out, check out Oogachaga – Singapore’s most established LGBTQ+ community, a non-profit organisation for individuals, couples, and families.

-Oogachaga not only has counselling and support services for your LGBTQ+ child, but also has dedicated hotline and Whatsapp numbers you can contact.
+Oogachaga not only has counselling and support services for your LGBTQ+ child but also dedicated hotline and Whatsapp numbers you can contact.
 Alternatively, you can also fix an appointment with a member of its team of professional counsellors who work with LGBTQ+ individuals, couples and families, and family members of those who identify as LGBTQ+.

 Looking for other resources?
 Congregaytion is an LGBTQ+ community resource portal started by the folks from Oogachaga.
 It has articles, videos and other publications for parents and those in the community.

-Young Out Here
+4. Young Out Here

 This dedicated community and space is a platform that supports LGBTQ+ youths by fostering a healthy identity, moral responsibility and secular and inclusive thinking.
 Plus, it’s also a space for those who may be questioning their sexuality.
 Join its Facebook group to find out more!